Skip to main content

 Human development from conception through death: physical development, social and emotional development, and psychological development.
 Topics may also include personality development, the development of language, intellectual development and creativity, and the process of human learning.

-General Education Designation: Social Science
+General Education Designation: Elective

-SOCIOL 101: Introduction to Sociology
+SOCIOL 101: Intro to Sociology

 3 Credits